chrfs/hsd-connect-2.0-backend/README.md

 #### Authentification
 Authentification is based on JsonWebToken´s, therefore every authenticated client stores a authentication token.
 Every authentifacation required route stands behind an `ensureAuthentification` midleware and checks the authToken reveiced in the Header-information like the following: `Authorizazion: barer <authToken>`.

+#### Documentation
+For more information about the API visit the documentation: https://documenter.getpostman.com/view/5718203/RzZ1qNRD